NewtonNyaga/MTDEN-GLOBAL-LOGO/README.md

 ---

-This README clearly communicates that the logo is still under your ownership while being prepared for Mtden Global.
+This README clearly communicates that the logo is still under newtech solutions ownership while being prepared for Mtden Global.